iitmotorsports/IIT-SAE-ECU/README.md

 Setup
 -----

-Download the [TeensyToolchain](https://github.com/LeHuman/TeensyToolchain) and put it next to this folder
+Download [TeensyToolchain](https://github.com/LeHuman/TeensyToolchain), unzip, and put it next to this template folder

+Rename the downloaded folder from `TeensyToolchain-master` to `TeensyToolchain`

+Alternatively, you can modify `TOOLCHAIN_OFFSET` inside `.vscode/settings.json` in order to tell the project where the toolchain is.
+The path must be relative.

 Install the Latest Release version of [CMake](https://cmake.org/download/)